lukebrit27/surv-cloud/docs/Whitepaper.md

   cols[orderAlerts]#alerts
 }
 ```
-The first thing to note, is that since the data is being ingested in real-time, we need to maintain a cache, so we can lookback on past events along with the current bucket to identify patterns of behavior.
+The first thing to note, is that since the data is being ingested in real-time, a cache needs to be maintained, so we can lookback on past events along with the current bucket to identify patterns of behavior.
 The size of this cache is determined by the `lookbackInterval` , a configurable time window.
-We set this lookback in the **spoofingThresholds.csv** file:
+This lookback is set in the **spoofingThresholds.csv** file:
 ```
 cancelQtyThreshold,cancelCountThreshold,lookbackInterval
 4000,3,0D00:00:25.0000000